 - Bayer, Merck, and Pfizer in advertising matters impacting Claritin, Advil, Coppertone and Centrum

-- Weight Watchers in securities class action and derivative suits relating to competition with online apps
+- Weight Watchers in a securities class action, derivative suit, and strategic alliance with Oprah Winfrey

 Lynn was honored as a 2018 “Distinguished Leader” by New York Law Journal, which recognizes New York lawyers in leadership roles who have achieved impressive results in the last year.
 She was recently named to Crain’s New York Business’s “Leading Women Lawyers in NYC,” an inaugural list that recognizes women lawyers “who juggle both distinguished careers and exceptional civic and philanthropic activities.”
 Lynn is consistently recognized as one of the “Top 250 Women in Litigation” in the U.S. by Euromoney’s Benchmark Litigation, and she is also recognized as a National and New York “Litigation Star” in Securities Litigation.
 A Benchmark source described Lynn as “one of the most talented lawyers I have seen in my career.
 She is amazingly adept at predicting client’s needs and is very diligent, works well with other firms, is great on overall legal strategy as well as the day-to-day, offers amazing client service and puts together teams that work efficiently to deliver high-quality work product within a reasonable fee.”
 Another source said, “Lynn is a mastermind, she's everyone's first choice.”
 Lynn is recognized by Chambers USA in Advertising: Litigation and Dispute Resolution: Insurance, where a source described her as “extremely smart, not just academic but also business-savvy.”
 Lynn is also recommended in several areas by The Legal 500, where she is described as an “experienced trial attorney,” and “smart, charming but tough.”
 Lynn was also recognized as one of the New York County Lawyers Association’s “Outstanding Women in the Legal Profession.”
 The American Lawyer named Lynn one of the nation’s top “45 Under 45” women attorneys in the country and separately as one of the nation’s top litigation “Rising Stars” in “The Young Litigators Fab Fifty.”
 She was selected as a David Rockefeller Fellow and is regularly listed in the New York Super Lawyers Metro Edition.